-So its no surprise to me that these pumpkin biscoff cookie cupcakes delivered such rave reviews at the office 'cause I loaded them with several dollops of This Place Won't Be The Same Without You.
+So its no surprise then that these pumpkin biscoff cookie cupcakes delivered such rave reviews at the office ’cause I loaded them with several heaping dollops of This Place Won’t Be The Same Without You.

-These Pumpkin Biscoff cupcakes were for "goodbye" lunch buffet held at the office for a lovely lady who, sadly, no longer works at my office.
-After several years of greeting me each morning with a smile I didn't always return (I'm not a morning person) our beloved receptionist Megan has decided it is time for her to move on.
-Her extreme competence redefined what it meant to be a "receptionist" but I will miss her not just because her skills walked out the door but because she took her warmth and always cheery attitude with her.
+These Pumpkin Biscoff cupcakes were for a “goodbye” lunch buffet held at the office for a lovely lady whom sadly no longer works at my office.
+After several years of greeting me each morning with a smile I didn’t always return (I’m not a morning person) our beloved receptionist Megan has decided it is time for her to move on.
+Her extreme competence redefined what it meant to be a “receptionist” and I will miss her not just because her skills walked out the door but because she took her warmth and always cheery attitude with her.

 For her tireless service Megan had earned the highest honor fellow employees can bestow on a beloved co-worker who is leaving: a potluck.